Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Combined online search for pre-SN neutrinos

 On the two servers, identically functioning software for the combined pre-SN alert system are installed.
 If either one of the software pipelines fails, the other one can still output the search result and issue alerts.
 Figure~\ref{fig:workflow} illustrates the workflow of this software.
 The software runs on a precise repeating schedule once every 5~minutes.
 Validity of inputs is first checked by examining the status of each detector and the timestamps of the inputs.
 If a detector has an abnormal status, or if data from it is delayed for over 15~minutes, input from this detector is invalidated.
-In this case, instead of exporting the combined search result, the system will output result based only on the valid input.
+In this case, instead of exporting the combined search result, the system will output a result based only on the valid input.
 If all of the inputs are invalid, the result is not applicable.
 Only when both KamLAND and SK are in normal status and the data are up-to-date, the system exports the result of the combined search.

-In order to find out the correspondent false alarm rate, the software loads three pre-calculated false alarm rate tables, for KamLAND-only, SK-only, and their combination.
-Once the software finds a ${\text{false alarm rate} \leq 1~\text{per century}}$, an alarm will be sent the the Gamma-ray Coordinates Network (GCN) via an email-based circular.
-In addition, a text file containing the false alarm rate, along with a timestamp, and a code that denotes whether the result is for KamLAND-only, SK-only or the combined search, is always available on the KamLAND server and the SK server.
+In order to determine the corresponding false alarm rate, the software loads three pre-calculated false alarm rate tables, for KamLAND-only, SK-only, and their combination.
+Once the software finds a ${\text{false alarm rate} \leq 1~\text{per century}}$, an alarm will be sent to the Gamma-ray Coordinates Network (GCN) via an email-based circular.
+In addition, a text file containing the false alarm rate, along with a timestamp, and a code that denotes whether the result is for KamLAND-only, SK-only or the combined search, is available to users who have registered on the official website of the combined pre-SN alert system (\url{https://www.lowbg.org/presnalarm/}).